hbc/HBC_master/training/index.md

 #### 1. Workshops

+These workshops vary in duration from half-day to 3 days and are aimed at biologists interested in expanding their knowledge of Next-Generation Sequence (NGS) data analysis, and basic computational skills for working with big or small datasets.

-* **Next Generation Sequencing Introduction Series**
+* **Next-Generation Sequencing Introduction Series**

-	([Galaxy-based](https://wiki.galaxyproject.org/)) workshops on RNA-Seq, ChIP-Seq to introduce basic concepts of Next-Generation Sequencing (NGS) analysis.
-The goal of these workshops are to enable researchers to design their studies appropriately and perform preliminary data analyses.
+	Short workshops on RNA-Seq, ChIP-Seq to introduce basic concepts of Next-Generation Sequencing (NGS) analysis.
+The goal of these workshops are to enable researchers to design their studies appropriately and perform preliminary data analyses using best practices.

-* **Basic Bioinformatics Skills Series**
+* **Basic Skills for Data Analysis Series**

-	Topics include R, data visualization using R, Python programming, Unix and high-performance computing (duration varies from half a day to three days).
+	Topics include R, data visualization using R, Linux shell, High-Performance Computing (HPC), version control, Research Data Management, etc.

 #### 2. In-Depth Next Generation Sequencing Analysis Courses